aminmalekisadr/ICC2023/README.md

 ```

 ### Running an Experiment

+Assuming you have set a configuration file in /path/to/config.yaml, and the configuration file's input_file option contains the path to the downloaded data, these are the steps to fully run an experiment:
+''' python main.py   /path/to/config.yaml  dataset-name'''

 ## Future Direction:
 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details